-Digitisation is anything but a new phenomenon, but it was actively used during the pandemic.
-The essence of digitisation lies in the translation of any data from material to digital: the recording of a physical sound or the scanning of a painting.
-This technology has led to the emergence of large online catalogues of digitised art and has driven the global market.
+Digitization is anything but a new phenomenon, but it was actively used during the pandemic.
+The essence of digitization lies in the translation of any data from material to digital: the recording of a physical sound or the scanning of a painting.
+This technology has led to the emergence of large online catalogues of digitized art and has driven the global market.

 Today, the world’s most important collections are accessible to the internet public.
 International fairs such as the prestigious Art Basel and FIAC publish lists of galleries where admirers can visit viewing rooms online and participate in live conversations.
 A fundamental advance in the collaboration of art and digital technology is the development of new techniques on the market – VR/AR/3D/AI art, net art, interactive and immersive art and much more.